Ikramik/color-detector-app/README.md

 - Java
 - Android Studio
-- ML Kit / OpenCV (for color and object detection)
+- OpenCV (for color detection)

 ---

 ## 📱 How to Use

 1. Capture or upload a photo of clothing.
-2. View the detected color and clothing name.
+2. View the detected color.
 3. Enter an ID and save it.
 4. View all items sorted by detected color.